Lithium–air battery: Cathode

 Most Li–air battery limits are at the cathode, which is also the source of its potential advantages.
-Incomplete discharge due to blockage of the porous carbon cathode with discharge products such as lithium peroxide (in aprotic designs) is the most serious.
+Most prominent is incomplete discharge due to blockage of the porous carbon cathode with discharge products such as lithium peroxide (in aprotic designs).
 Several modes of precipitates were modeled.
 A parameter, Da, was defined to measure the variations of temperature, species concentration and potentials.

-The effects of pore size and pore size distribution remain poorly understood.
+In addition to the blockage of electron flow via the formation of an insulating product, cycling Li-air batteries results in the clogging of pores meant for oxygen diffusion.
+The chemistry of a standard Li-air battery will inevitably produce lithium peroxide, but the effects of pore size and pore size distribution remain poorly understood.
+However, the modulation of pore size has resulted in drastic effects on cell capacity.

 Catalysts have shown promise in creating preferential nucleation of Li_{2}O_{2} over Li_{2}O, which is irreversible with respect to lithium.

 Atmospheric oxygen must be present at the cathode, but contaminants such as water vapor can damage it.

 Electrochemistry

 In 2017 cell designs, the charge overpotential is much higher than the discharge overpotential.
 Significant charge overpotential indicates the presence of secondary reactions.
 Thus, electric efficiency is only around 65%.

 Catalysts such MnO_{2}, Co, Pt and Au can potentially reduce the overpotentials, but the effect is poorly understood.
 Several catalysts improve cathode performance, notably MnO_{2}, and the mechanism of improvement is known as surface oxygen redox providing abundant initial growth sites for lithium peroxide.
 It is also reported that catalysts may alter the structure of oxide deposits.

 Significant drops in cell capacity with increasing discharge rates are another issue.
 The decrease in cell capacity is attributed to kinetic charge transfer limits.
 Since the anodic reaction occurs very quickly, the charge transfer limits are thought to occur at the cathode.